Snapper are making changes that will make boarding the bus even faster and easier than it already is!

 Q: What is displayed on the Snapper reader when I tag on?

 The time is displayed on the reader in green.
 Once you tag on - the reader displays in red the minimum fare for that route (one zone).
-And if your card has a low value the screen will soon display in green the remaining value left on your Snapper.
+And if your card has a low value the screen will soon display in green the remaining value left on your card.

 Q: What is displayed on the reader when I tag off?

-When you tag off, the bus reader displays the difference between the minimum fare (one zone) and the fare for the actual distance you travelled e.g. if you travel 3 zones – you will be charged for one zone as you enter and the additional cost of a 3 zone journey as you exit.
+When you tag off, the Snapper reader displays the difference between the minimum fare (one zone) and the fare for the actual distance you travelled e.g. if you travel 3 zones – you will be charged for one zone as you enter and the additional cost of a 3 zone journey as you exit.

 Q: My card just gives me a red cross not a green circle.
 What is wrong?